-Component Description (1) WLAN antennas Send and receive wireless signals to communicate with wireless local area networks (WLANs).
-(2) WWAN antennas Send and receive wireless signals to communicate with wireless wide area networks (WWANs).
-(3) Internal microphones Record sound.
-(4) Camera cover switch (select products only) Covers the camera when not in use.
-(5) Camera Allows you to video chat, record video, and record still images.
-To use your camera, see Using a camera (select products only) on page 33 .
+Compo nent Description (1) WWAN antennas (select products only) Send and receive wireless signals to communicate with wireless wide area networks (WWANs).
+(2) WLAN antennas Send and receive wireless signals to communicate with wireless local area networks (WLANs).
+(3) Camera light(s) On: One or more cameras are in use.
+(4) Internal microphones Record sound.
+(5) Camera(s) Allow(s) you to video chat, record video, and record still images.
+To use your camera, see Using a camera (select products only) on page 30.
 Some cameras also allow a facial recognition logon to Windows, instead of a password logon.
-For more information, see Using Windows Hello (select products only) on page 55 .
+For more information, see Using Windows Hello (select products only) on page 51 .
 NOTE: Camera functions vary depending on the camera hardware and software installed on your product.
-(6) Camera light(s) On: One or more cameras are in use.